 Stopovers in Quebec City

 To maximize your time in Charlevoix, stay overnight in Quebec City and go out on the morning departure, and then return from your Charlevoix getaway on the early evening train.
-A shuttle runs between several Quebec City departure points and the train’s departure point.
 The night before heading for Charlevoix, I stayed at Fairmont Le Château Frontenac, where a highlight was the art on display, created from salvaged pieces of the 100-year-old copper roof.
 On my return, I checked into the century-old Hotel Le Germain Quebec.
 The elegantly restored property is surrounded by excellent restaurants in the Old Port.
 I dined at Bistro L’Orygin, where Executive Chef Sabrina Lemay works exclusively with organically farmed, sustainably fished and foraged northern ingredients.

 Photos by Valerie Howes